Security Considerations for an Enterprise Wi-Fi Network

 Another technique that works for some enterprises is to create a guest Wi-Fi network.
 This keeps the primary business network secure from the random, visiting devices that enter the network boundary.

-Risks for access points
+Risks for wireless access points

 Wi-Fi depends on the deployment of access points throughout the network area, and wireless networks have unique security threats.
 For example, if wireless networks are deployed with "default, unsecured base station configurations," hackers can connect to application servers and pillage proprietary data.